MithrilJS/mithril.js/docs/simple-application.md

 In this tutorial, we went through the process of creating a very simple application where we can list users from a server and edit them individually.
 As an extra exercise, try to implement user creation and deletion on your own.

-If you want to see more examples of Mithril code, check the [examples](examples.md) page.
-If you have questions, feel free to drop by the [Mithril chat room](https://gitter.im/MithrilJS/mithril.js).
+If you want to see more examples of Mithril.js code, check the [examples](examples.md) page.
+If you have questions, feel free to drop by the [Mithril.js chat room](https://gitter.im/MithrilJS/mithril.js).